 Did you have a favourite piece of equipment while on the course?

 In my final year I spent the majority of my time in the metal workshop and I loved experimenting with the machinery there.
 I like the way that metal, as opposed to wood, cannot dictate the way in which you use it and I find it a liberating material to experiment with.

 I have lived in London all of my life and so I know it very well.
 I love all the galleries and have always spent many hours sitting in them, sketching and contemplating new ideas.
 My favourites are the Sir John Soane's Museum, The Courtauld Gallery and the Tate Britain.

-Can you tell us what you're doing now that you've graduated?
+Can you tell us what you've been doing after graduation?

 After I graduated I was granted a Fellowship to work with the British Council at the Venice Architecture Biennale and so spent a part of my summer there working at The British Pavilion as well as carrying out my own research into urban seating.
 Following this I travelled to Seville where I worked with a ceramic jeweller on a three-month placement.